Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 “I lowkey miss you.”

-That usually means he does miss you—but doesn’t want to seem overly emotional.
+That usually means he really does miss the person, but he does not want to sound overly emotional.

 What Does Lowkey Mean in Text Messages?

-The lowkey meaning in text is especially important because tone gets lost in short messages.
-One word can completely change how a sentence feels.
+The lowkey meaning in text messages matters a lot because tone gets lost so easily in short messages.
+One small word can change how a sentence feels.

-In texting, lowkey often acts as a softener.
+In texting, lowkey often works as a softener.

 What does lowkey mean when someone texts it?